Mohd Hisamudin Yahaya

 Datuk Mohd Hisamudin bin Yahaya is a Malaysian politician who has served as the Senator representing Putrajaya since October 2021.
 He is a member and the Division Vice Chief of Putrajaya of the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition.

 At present, YB Senator Datuk Mohd Hisamudin bin Yahaya has been elected successfully by the board of FAM to be the Executive Member of the Football Association of Malaysia (FAM) for the term of 2021 to 2025.
 Besides that, Datuk also being appointed as the Deputy Chairman of the Futsal and Beach Soccer Committee, Deputy Chairman of the Sponsorship and Marketing Committee, as well as the Malaysian Football League (MFL) Board Member for this term of 2021–2025.
 On 12 October 2024, Datuk Mohd Hisamudin was elected as one of the Vice President of Kuala Lumpur Football Association (KLFA) for the term of 2024 to 2028, as well as the President of the Futsal and Beach Soccer Committee of KLFA for the same term.

 For the past term of 2017–2021, YB Senator Datuk was appointed as one of the Executive Committee Members of FAM, held position of the Deputy Chairman of the Sports Medical Committee and Competitions Committee of FAM (2017-2021).
 He was the Manager of the Kuala Lumpur Football Association (KLFA) for the term of 2015 to 2017.
 Before that, he was the President of the Putrajaya Football Team from 2014 to 2015 and the same year he was appointed as the Executive Member of Majlis Sukan Wilayah Persekutuan.

 YB Senator Datuk Mohd Hisamudin bin Yahaya was the Press Secretary (2013–2018) for the Minister of Federal Territories, YB Datuk Seri Utama Tengku Adnan Bin Tengku Mansor.
-Being a humble and helpful personality, YB Senator Datuk Mohd Hisamudin bin Yahaya also well known as Datuk Yeop among the members of the media as well as in politics.
 He was one of the EXCO members of UMNO Youth Malaysia for the term of 2008 to 2011.
 Besides that, he had been appointed as the Deputy Chief of UMNO Youth Putrajaya Branch (2008–2011), Secretary of the Membership and Election Bureau of UMNO Malaysia (2008–2011), and the Chairman of the Membership and Election Bureau of UMNO Youth Malaysia (2008–2011).

 On 29 November 2017, YB Senator Datuk Hisamudin vocally voiced out the unreasonable request from 'insane people' in response to the actions of certain quarters that urged Tunku Ismail to resign even though he had not been in charge for a year as the President of FAM.
 In fact, he also described the move as unreasonable and was not the best solution to restore the nation's football glory.

 YB Senator Datuk Mohd Hisamudin Yahaya is also actively involved in Non-Governmental Organisation (NGO) and charity work locally and internationally.